Jonathan-Moore-312/pinger-python/README.md

 This is my first upload to github.
-Forks and Pull Requests welcome.
-If you are using windows, please make sure you change the line that pings (the check_output method) args are set to "-n" instead of "-c"
+Forks and Pull Requests welcome.\n If you are using windows, please make sure you change the line that pings (the check_output method) args are set to "-n" instead of "-c"